pysal/momepy/docs/api.rst

    FaceArtifacts

-Furhter analysis can be done directly using methods available in :class:`libpysal.graph.Graph`.
+Further analysis can be done directly using methods available in :class:`libpysal.graph.Graph`.

 .. toctree::
    :maxdepth: 1